 - Abstract: Human scene perception goes beyond recognizing a collection of objects and their pairwise relations.
-We are able to understand the higher-level, abstract regularities within the scene such as symmetry and repetition.
+We understand higher-level, abstract regularities within the scene such as symmetry and repetition.
 Current vision recognition modules and scene representations fall short in this dimension.
-In this paper, we present scene programs, representing a scene via a symbolic program for its objects and their attributes.
+In this paper, we present scene programs, representing a scene via a symbolic program for its objects, attributes, and their relations.
 We also propose a model that infers such scene programs by exploiting a hierarchical, object-based scene representation.
-Experiments demonstrate that our model works well on synthetic data and is able to transfer to real images with such compositional structure.
+Experiments demonstrate that our model works well on synthetic data and transfers to real images with such compositional structure.
 The use of scene programs has enabled a number of applications, such as complex visual analogy-making and scene extrapolation.

 - Keywords: Structured scene representations, program synthesis